jacobwilliams/finterp/README.md

 # License

 The finterp source code and related files and documentation are distributed under a permissive free software [license](https://github.com/jacobwilliams/finterp/blob/master/LICENSE) (BSD-style).

+# See also

+ * [bspline-fortran](https://github.com/jacobwilliams/bspline-fortran), if you need B-spline interpolation.